fables-tales/rubyfmt/.github/ISSUE_TEMPLATE.md

 <!--
 Hi there!
-Thanks for taking the time to file an issue against rubyfmt!
+Thanks for taking the time to file an issue against rubyformat!
-We accept issues primarily of the form "rubyfmt broke this file", or "rubyfmt failed to format this file".
+We accept issues primarily of the form "rubyformat broke this file", or "rubyformat failed to format this file".
 We define "breaking" as any behaviour that the file has changes.

 Please don't open "feature request" issues, or "I'd like to change the output to